What Are the Low-Key Signs That Reveal a Person’s True Character?

 Being fully present during a discussion or circumstance demonstrates respect for the subject matter and the individuals concerned.
 Their phone or other worries aren’t keeping them from paying attention.
 Someone values you if they pay attention to you and try to participate without interjecting.

-15. Consistency in Behavior
+15. Consistency in Behaviour

 It’s more likely that a friend is sincere if they act the same way in official and informal situations.